Kay joined The Wilderness Society in 2020 and serves as our New Mexico Deputy Director.

 In the role of New Mexico Deputy State Director, Kay will be using her policy, advocacy, public health, program development and movement building experience to advance our work to make public lands a solution to the climate crisis and ensure that all New Mexican’s equitably benefit from them.
-In her personal time, she can be found running with her two dogs and exploring the mountains with her husband and one-year old daughter.
+In her personal time, she can be found running with her two dogs and exploring the mountains with her husband and daughter.